BBVA/apicheck/README.rst

 Why API-Check
 -------------

 API-Check focus not only in the security testing and hacking uses cases.
-The goal of project is to be a complete toolset for ``DevSecOPs`` cycles and different users profiles:
+The goal of project is to be a complete toolset for ``DevSecOPs`` cycles and for different users profiles:

 - Developers
 - Systems SysAdmins